break-stuff/articles/web-components/Getting Started with Microsoft's FAST Element.md

 Default.args = {};
 ```

-Now, we can start Storybook with the following command and we should see a new section on in the left column - `Components > My Search > Default`.
+Now, we can start Storybook with the following command:

 ```bash
 npm run dev
 ```

-If you see a blank page when you click on the `Default` page, don't worry.
-We haven't added anything for our component to render yet.
-Let's do that now.
+Once Storybook opens in a new browser tab, we should see a section on in the left column - `Components > My Search > Default`.
+The `Default` page will be blank.
+If you inspect the white canvas, you will see our component on the page, but since we haven't given it anything to render the browser treats is like an empty `<span>` element.
+Let's add some content.

 ### Adding HTML

-To add HTML to our component, let's update out component's class decorator with the following code:
+To add HTML to our component, let's update out component's class decorator in `src/my-search/index.ts` with the following code:

 ```ts
 @customElement({